-University Access in 2020-2021 and COVID-19
+University Access in 2022 and COVID-19

-All courses offered in the University Access Program will be online this academic year.
-Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely online.
-Students are encouraged to check course pages regularly for up-to-date details about delivery methods, as some plans are still being finalized.
+Courses offered in the University Access Program will be face to face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run face to face or a combination.